ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 this pseudocode is that it aggressively removes STHs once they have been resolved to a newer STH (if proof fetching is configured).
-The only STHs in the store are ones that have never been resolved to a newer STH - either because proof fetching does not occur, has failed, or because the STH is considered too new to request a proof for.
-It seems less likely that servers will perform proof fetching - therefore it would be recommended that the various constants in use be increased considerably to ensure STHs are pollinated more aggressively.
+The only STHs in the store are ones that have never been resolved to a newer STH, either because proof fetching does not occur, has failed, or because the STH is considered too new to request a proof for.
+It seems less likely that servers will perform proof fetching.
+Therefore it would be recommended that the various constants in use be increased considerably to ensure STHs are pollinated more aggressively.